Spy-B/R.A.P.K-Project/README.md

 **Warning**: this framework is not ready to use yet

 # Installation
-* Download the framework from the [Releases](https://github.com/Spy-B/R.A.P.K-Project/releases)
+* Download the framework from the [Releases](https://github.com/Spy-B/R.A.P.K-Project/releases) (for now you should download the entire source code but we will release it soon)
 * Create a new **clean** Project
 <p align="center"><img width="85%" height="auto" alt="Screenshot From 2025-08-07 20-48-46" src="https://github.com/user-attachments/assets/565dc024-9a6a-4449-a243-823918362865" /></p>